 This bulletin applies to all licensed pharmacies and prescribers enrolled in the Medical Assistance (MA) Program.
-The guidelines to determine the medical necessity of Migraine Prevention Agents will be utilized in the fee-for-service delivery system and by the MA managed care organizations (MCOs) in Physical Health Health Choices and Community Health Choices.
-Providers rendering services in the MA managed care delivery system should address any questions related to the prior authorization of Migraine Prevention Agents to the appropriate MCO.
+The guidelines to determine the medical necessity of Migraine Prevention Agents will be utilized in the fee-for-service and managed care delivery systems.
+Providers rendering services to MA beneficiaries in the managed care delivery system should address any questions related to the prior authorization of Migraine Prevention Agents to the appropriate managed care organization.